rikkimax/DOOGLE/README.md

   This is meant to be a minimal lib without the controls.

 Note:
-On Windows you can only build using 64bit.
-This is an issue and related to import libraries for WindowsAPI.
 Posix hasn't been added yet but should be both 32 and 64bit.
 There is three configurations main(builds as a library), libtest(builds as an executable with -main) and test(executable with test script added).

-Requires git to be on PATH before execution.
-This is because of hack to grab WindowAPI and libX11 as git submodules.

 Does not include a math library. gl3n is a dependency which does provide this however.
 Switched over because previous was not complete enough.